IreneNS/data-science-portfolio-IN/README.md

 ## Project topics

 The projects focus on analyzing a variety of academic and practical topics using statistical methods and machine learning techniques.
-The main languages used to construct the analysis are either python or R. In selective topics, SQL and non-SQL database languages, such as Neo4j are used as well.
+The main languages used to construct the analysis are either python or R. In selective topics, SQL and NoSQL database languages, such as Neo4j are used as well.

 ## Structure of the repo